Elaine-Yuetong/W1_model/DEBT_MATURITY_WALL.md

 ### Overview

 The debt maturity wall has the most complex update structure of any metric in this spec.
-It differs from all prior metrics in three fundamental ways that make a simple reference to the Leverage Frequency section insufficient.
+It differs from all prior metrics in three fundamental ways that make a simple reference to the Leverage Frequency section insufficient (See LEVERAGE.md → Section "Frequency" → full section — apply identical baseline six-channel framework; this section documents maturity-wall-specific differences only).

 First, it has two distinct structured update frequencies running simultaneously — annual for the full schedule and quarterly for the near-term balance sheet component.
 Second, it generates daily alerts from a countdown computation that requires no filing trigger.
 Third, it has more relevant intra-quarter event-driven update channels than any other metric because debt issuances, repayments, and amendments are directly and immediately visible through prospectus and 8-K filings.